RaviThejaReddy/MontyCloud-Coding-Assignment-imageupload/README.md

 • How to use LocalStack with Docker compose
 • How to use AWS CLI with LocalStack
 • What is LocalStack?

+# how to use this code
+to install localstack -> install docker as a prerequirements pip3 install --upgrade localstack

+to deploy stack run below command sh delpoy_stack.sh

+import it and use it to make calls get rest-api-id from localstack and update it in postman collection  -> ImageStorageApiGateway.postman_collection.json